Epistemix-Inc/FRED-tutorials/simpleflu/README.md

 ### main.fred

 This file does not influence the `INFLUENZA` model itself.
-Instead, the `main.fred` file defines the location and time period of a particular run of simulations and imports the FRED model that defines `INFLUENZA`.
+Instead, the `main.fred` file defines the location and time period of a particular run of simulations and imports the FRED model that defines the `INFLUENZA` condition.

 The `simulation` block handles the first part of this.
 This block is required to define what location and time period will be simulated.